ckchandler/ckchandler.github.io/_pages/cv.md

 ### University of Colorado Boulder

 * Postdoctoral Researcher (Summer 2022 - Present)
+  * Conducting research at the intersection of AI, NLP, and education, focusing on the automated analysis of student discourse in collaborative learning environments
+  * Investigating and mitigating algorithmic bias in speech recognition systems and their downstream impact on NLP models used in classroom analytics
+  * Designing and evaluating methods for improving generalizability of discourse classification models, with an emphasis on supporting diverse curricula and student populations
+  * Leveraged explainable AI to present model noticings as actionable insights for educators during real-time formative assessment
   * Developed the wordvec.colorado.edu website that supports BERT, word2vec, and LSA-based semantic language comparisons with an understandable and easy to use interface
-  * Developing and validating AI-based explainability methods that link language features to neurodegenerative clinical biomarkers to improve clinical interpretability and transparency.
+  * Created AI-based explainability methods that link language features to neurodegenerative clinical biomarkers to improve clinical interpretability and transparency.
-  * Conducting participatory design for the creation of clinician interfaces for AI-generated decisions
 * Students at Risk Detection (Summer 2021 - Spring 2022)
   * Created a tool to automatically flag abusive behavior, protected class discrimination, and harm to self and others in CU Boulder Faculty Course Questionnaire responses using state of the art natural language processing and machine learning techniques
   * Defined a human in the loop evaluation pipeline where machine learning predictions and human expertise are harnessed together